VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 *Config Example*

-Suppose we have a data with strong intraday (hourly) and intraweek (daily) seasonality, data granularity is '5m' with up to 5% expected outliers present in data.
+Suppose we have a data with strong intra-day (hourly) and intra-week (daily) seasonality, data granularity is '5m' with up to 5% expected outliers present in data.
 Then you can apply similar config:

 ```yaml
 models: